srajma/xatra/GUI_README.md

   - [x] Also, the levels entry field should be a dropdown with all the admin levels available for their country (these should be pre-computed and kept in an index).
 - [x] The Keyboard Shortcuts panel should have a little icon to toggle it so the user can see the keyboard shortcuts list even if he doesn't already know that `?` does the job.
 - [x] Clicking "Render Map" (from either Builder or Code) should set the tab (which can currently be "Map Preview" or "Reference Map") to "Map Preview".
-- [ ] The picker icons for picking GADMs and Rivers from the Reference Map, and for picking territories from the Territory library map, should match the nicer icon that is used for picking co-ordinates from the map for Points/Texts/Paths/Polygons.
+- [x] The picker icons for picking GADMs and Rivers from the Reference Map, and for picking territories from the Territory library map, should match the nicer icon that is used for picking co-ordinates from the map for Points/Texts/Paths/Polygons.
-- [ ] Better words and tips for Flag, label etc. I need to think about this, don't do anything yet.
-  - Under the title "Flag" in a Flag layer, there should be a small note: A <b>Flag</b> asserts the reign of a State over a Territory (perhaps for a particular period of time).
-Flag layers with the same State name are rendered as the same geometry.
+- [ ] Under the title "Flag" in a Flag layer, there should be a small note: "A <b>Flag</b> asserts the reign of a State over a Territory (perhaps for a particular period of time).
+Flag layers with the same State name are rendered as the same geometry."
+- [ ] In the GADM picker, when we press the Add/Subtract/Intersect buttons (to add the selections to a Flag layer's territory as operations), any blank GADM row in that Flag layer's territory (blank meaning: without a value/with the value field blank) should be deleted after the new operations are added.
+Similarly in the Territory library picker, when we press the Add/Subtract/Intersect buttons, any blank Territory library row in that Flag layer's territory should be automatically deleted after the new operations are added.
+- [ ] By default, the Reference Map should be loaded as IND-2, PAK-3, BGD-2, NPL-3, BTN-1, LKA-1, AFG-2 with Admin Rivers.
+The loading can happen in the background while the user can still work on things.
+- [ ] The countries column in the reference map should allow any GADM ID, not just country codes---since xatra.Admin() allows for it.
+So its search autocomplete should be exactly like that of the GADM entries in the Flag layer territory building, and there should not be any restriction on the characters (since we might want to search for these things by name).
+The level dropdown should still be taken from the country code part of the GADM ID (i.e. for IND.20 still take the levels list from that of IND).

 Development difficulties
 - [x] keeping synchrony between things---this should be documented, i.e. "if you change this, then change this too"